On 7 June 2018 the Treasury and Finance Legislation Amendment Bill 2018 was second read in the Lower House of the Victorian Parliament.

-The proposed amendments resulted from a consultation process between representatives of the Law Institute, the Australian Lawyers Alliance (ALA) and the Transport Accident Commission (TAC).
+Proposed amendments resulted from a consultation process between the Law Institute, the Australian Lawyers Alliance (ALA) and the Transport Accident Commission (TAC).
 Peter Burt serves as a representative on the Consultation Committee.

-With the Bill having now become law, cyclists who collide with stationary vehicles are now entitled to compensation from the TAC.
+With the Bill having now become law, cyclists who collide with stationary vehicles are now covered by TAC.
+They are entitled to compensation from the TAC.
 Prior to this change, only a very limited group of cyclists were entitled to compensation.
 It was those who collided with stationary vehicles whilst riding to or from work.

-Also, cyclists who struck open car doors were also covered.
-However, prior to the amendment, cyclists who hit stationary or parked motor vehicles other than in the above circumstances were not entitled to receive TAC compensation.
+Also, cyclists who strike open car doors are covered.
+However, prior to the amendment, cyclists who hit stationary or parked motor vehicles were not entitled to receive TAC compensation.

 This is a significant broadening of TAC’s liability to pay compensation to cyclists.
 Further, the changes were retrospective.
 They apply to all cyclists injured as a result of collisions with stationary or parked vehicles since 9 July 2014.

 There are a number of other positive changes that will benefit transport accident victims.
 The abolition of the medical excess of $651.00.
-An increase in travel and accommodation expenses from $10,000.00 to $20,000.00 for immediate family members visiting an accident victim in hospital more than 100 kilometres from their home.
+An increase in travel and accommodation expenses.
+The increase from $10,000.00 to $20,000.00 (indexed annually) covers immediate family members visiting an accident victim in hospital more than 100 kilometres from their home.